NCEAS/vegbank2/helm/README.md

 Before we deploy this Vegbank API helm chart, we must ensure that postgres is available.
 So we first deploy the `cnpg` helm chart.
 This will initialize 3 postgres pods - wait for all three pods to be ready before proceeding to deploy the Vegbank API helm chart.
 - Note: Double check that the postgres image in the `databaseRestore.postgres_image` section in `values.yaml` has the same major version as the `cnpg`.
 Postgres major versions must match otherwise the restore process will not be able to proceed with connecting and restoring.
+- Note #2: The `cnpg` deployment has default values which can be found [here](https://github.com/DataONEorg/dataone-cnpg/blob/main/values.yaml).
+When you install the vegbank `values-cnpg.yaml` configuration file, these default values get overridden by what is defined in `values-cnpg.yaml`.

 ```sh
 # IMPORTANT: The chart name we will use to be consistent is `vegbankdb`.